vlrprbttst/jekyll-grunt-boilerplate/readme.md

 Read all about this on [this blog post](http://valeriopierbattista.com/blog/jekyll-and-grunt-boilerplate/ "Jekyll and Grunt Boilerplate").

-Clone the repository and create a _node_modules_ folder in the root of the project and install the node modules needed to make this work:
+Clone the repository and create a _node_modules_ folder in the root of the project.
+Open the terminal and type:

-`npm install grunt-browser-sync --save-dev`

-`npm install grunt-autoprefixer --save-dev`

-`npm install grunt-contrib-concat --save-dev`

-`npm install grunt-contrib-htmlmin --save-dev`

-`npm install grunt-contrib-imagemin --save-dev`

-`npm install grunt-contrib-sass --save-dev`

-`npm install grunt-contrib-uglify --save-dev`

-`npm install grunt-contrib-watch --save-dev`

-`npm install grunt-delete-sync --save-dev`

-`npm install grunt-newer --save-dev`
+`npm install`

-Gems needed:
+this will take care of all the dependencies.

+#Gems

+The gems used in this project are Sass, Compass, Jekyll and Wdm.
+If you don't have already installed them, type each of these commands in the terminal (anywhere):

 `gem install sass`